 Charitable Giving makes annual grants and organizes member volunteer opportunities with nonprofit organizations that echo the mission of the WBC which is to support disadvantaged women and girls in NYC through education, mentoring and professional development.
 We encourage all WBC members to volunteer for our events or directly with our committee.
-The organizations supported by the WBC in 2016 are detailed below.

 Interested in volunteering and being part of our committee?